VienDinhCom/practice-makes-perfect/freecodecamp-relational-database/README.md

 # Relational Database

-You know, I used to avoid writing raw SQL.
+I used to avoid writing raw SQL.
 I relied on ORMs like Prisma or TypeORM to handle everything for me.
 It worked—until I realized I didn’t really understand databases.

 So, I took a deep dive.
 Learned how to create and manage relational databases with PostgreSQL.
 Got my hands dirty with SQL—actually writing queries, optimizing them.
 Along the way, I picked up more Bash and Git too.